 Lastly, Toyota and Honda both suffer from both limited share of online voice and negative brand image when it comes to EVs (and Hybrids).
 As the two rivals have yet to release a fully electric car, the two largest carmakers in Thailand are significantly lagging behind smaller manufacturers in the EVs arena in every aspect.

 A lot of room for EV to grow in Thailand

-As the fossil fuel vehicles’ deleterious effects on the environment are brought to light, electric vehicles are inevitably seen as the future.
+As fossil fuel vehicles’ deleterious effects on the environment are brought to light, electric vehicles are inevitably seen as the future.
 India, for example, is planning to ban the use of all non-electric vehicles by 2030.
 To nudge Thai motorists towards fully embracing the future of automotive, carmakers and the government will then need to be proactive and work collaboratively in eliminating obstacles to buying and using electric vehicles.

-On one hand, manufacturers must continue to develop more affordable EVs with faster charge and longer range per charge to meet a motorist’s functional needs.
+On one hand, manufacturers must continue to develop more affordable EVs with faster charges and longer range per charge to meet a motorist’s functional needs.
 On the other, the government must work jointly with carmakers to increase the availability of electric charge stations across the country.
 Ultimately, the widespread adoption of EVs will depend on the government’s decision to implement subsidies and allow these vehicles’ prices to compete with those of their non-electric counterparts.